Soccer Positions: The Ultimate Guide

 The role of a winger in soccer is to provide width and attacking options to the team by taking on defenders and getting crosses into the box.

 Wingers play an important role on offense and defense.
-The position requires great stamina, one-on-one skills and passing abilities.
+The position requires great stamina, one-on-one skills, and passing abilities.

-In addition to traditional wingers, there are inverted wingers in more modern day formations.
-This is when a player lines up on the opposite side of their strong foot.
+These players line up on the opposite side of their strong foot.
 For example, an inverted winger who is lefty would line up on the right side so they can cut in with their dominant foot and open up more scoring opportunities for their team.

 Center Midfielder #8

 The center midfielder (CM) is one of the few players on the pitch who is expected to make an impact offensively as well as defensively.
-Central midfielders require incredible levels of stamina on the pitch.

 The CM’s role typically requires foresight since they are responsible for distributing the ball to the right player at the right moment.
-While it’s not always the case, CM’s often serve as team leaders and can influence the style of play.

 Ball control, tackling, passing, work rate, and leadership are soccer skills required to excel in this position.

-Forwards in Soccer
+What Are Forwards in Soccer?

 Striker #9

-As the name implies, strikers are the players that are stationed in the forwardmost positions, closest to the goal of the opposing side.
+As the name implies, strikers are players that are stationed in the forwardmost positions, closest to the goal of the opposing side.

 Their major role is to score goals and set up teammates for goals.
 When not in control, forwards may help defend by pressuring the other team’s defenders and goalie.

-Strikers will frequently need to obtain possession of the ball in one-on-one situations.
+Strikers will frequently need to keep possession of the ball in one-on-one situations.
 They need to be able to know when to take a defender on, when to lay it off and when to hold possession.

 Soccer Skill Sets for Each Position